Céret, Art... and Cherries

-This Catalan town is characterised by its centuries-old plane trees, it is know as the national capital of cherry-growing agriculture, and has an internationally renowned Museum of Modern Art.
+This Catalan town is characterised by its centuries-old plane trees, it is know as the national capital of cherry-growing agriculture, and has an internationally renowned Museum of Modern Art (closing for works in 2021).
 Discover a universe of music with the MúSIC museum, and lots annual events.
 Céret never ceases to amaze its many visitors.

 Why not tart by strolling around the heart of the old town, along its long cobblestone streets past the typical village houses.
 Discover the vestiges of ramparts dating from the 13th century, and the city gates - the Gate of France and the Gate of Spain.

 If you have the nerve, why not cross the legendary "Devil's Bridge," said to have been built by the devil himself in 1321, in a single night!